mitsinjou/my-git-lecture/README.md

 # my-git-lecture

-This repo is my version of the first course of the Git and Github initilization in Sayna Academy (Thanks to them 😄)
+This repo is "my version" of the first course about Git and Github in Sayna Academy  😄

+I use it to share with my team about the tpoic.

 ![git-cartoon-xkcd](https://imgs.xkcd.com/comics/git.png)

-So, the project sorcerer-code is actually upladed in this repo (renamed to "my-git-lecure" in my case) and in it I will add some other things.
+So, the project "sorcerer-code" (if you're Sana's studet, you know :-) ) is actually upladed in this repo here (renamed to "my-git-lecure" in my case) and in it I will add some other things.